About the Family Caregiving Project

 The Family Caregiving Survey: An online survey was conducted between November 2019 and May 2020 asking individuals and members of families to share their insights.

-Family Interviews: Online interviews have been conducted with families across Ontario since May 2021, to gain a more personal and in-depth look at the family experience.
+Family Interviews: Online interviews were conducted with families across Ontario between May and December 2021, to gain a more personal and in-depth look at the family experience.